apache/accumulo-website/_docs-2/troubleshooting/advanced.md

-In the cases where the WAL file's original contents are unrecoverable or some degree of data loss is acceptable (beware if the WAL file contains updates to the Accumulo metadata table!), the following process can be followed to create an valid, empty WAL file.
+In the cases where the WAL file's original contents are unrecoverable or some degree of data loss is acceptable (beware if the WAL file contains updates to the Accumulo metadata table!), the following process can be followed to create a valid, empty WAL file.
 Run the following commands as the Accumulo unix user (to ensure that the proper file permissions in HDFS)